MCFE: McAfee or NortonLifeLock: Which Cybersecurity Stock Is a Better Buy? | StockNews.com

-As the digital revolution is increasing issues such as ransomware attacks, malware, and other types of data breaches, the demand for cybersecurity is increasing.
-As many pandemic-driven trends like remote working, online shopping, and digital payments are expected to continue even in the post-vaccine world, businesses are looking to create a secure environment to guard against data breaches.
-This should keep driving the demand for privacy solutions offered by leading software security companies like MCFE and NLOK.
+As the digital revolution is increasing issues such as ransomware attacks, malware, and other types of data breach, the demand for cybersecurity is increasing.
+As many pandemic-driven trends like remote working, online shopping and digital payments are expected to continue even in the post-vaccine world, businesses are looking to create a secure environment to guard against data breaches.
+This should keep driving up the demand for privacy solutions offered by leading software security companies like MCFE and NLOK.

-While MCFE gained 22.8% over the past three months, NLOK returned 12%.
-In terms of year-to-date performance, MCFE is the clear winner with 16.7% gains versus NLOK’s negative returns.
+While MCFE has gained 22.8% over the past three months, NLOK returned 12%.
+In terms of year-to-date performance, MCFE is the clear winner with a 16.7% gain versus NLOK’s negative return.
 But which of these stocks is a better pick now?
 Let’s find out.

 Latest Movements